AbhayVAshokan/React-Challenges/4. randomuser-api-table/README.md

 <img src="../.github/.images/randomuserapi-table.jpg" alt="randomuser-api table" width="60%" />

-Make an API call to [https://randomuser.me/api?results=500](https://randomuser.me/api?results=500) on first render.
-It will return a JSON array of 500 random users.
+Make an API call to [https://randomuser.me/api?results=500](https://randomuser.me/api?results=50) on first render.
+It will return a JSON array of 50 random users.
 Display selected fields of each user in the form of a table.
+The complete API documentation can be found [here](https://randomuser.me/).

 Add a search field to the table.
 When the user enters a search term, filter out the users based on their name, gender, or email id.